Travel Baseball 101: Everything You Need To Know

 Let's not beat around the bush.
 Travel baseball is a business.
 This market has exploded over the past decade, and the youth sports industry expects to grow more as travel teams become more popular.

-However, this business presents kids as young as eight with opportunities to team with other skilled players to play against better competition in their area.
+This business presents kids as young as eight with opportunities to team with other skilled players to play against better competition in their area.
 Teams will compete with other travel teams within the state and participate in regular tournaments.

 When people hear "travel baseball," they immediately think the team goes all over the country every weekend to participate in different tournaments.
 In some cases, that may be true, but when I think of travel baseball, I think of some of the better local players coming from all over and trying out for the team.
 If you are on more of a showcase team, you will often have players come from all over the country.